 Secretary, US Executive Board

-Mary is the Associate Dean of Development at Yale Law School, where she leads the team responsible for securing private support for core operations, campus expansion, transformational programs, and endowment.
+Mary was the Associate Dean of Development at Yale Law School until 2017, where she led the team responsible for securing private support for core operations, campus expansion, transformational programs, and endowment.
 Prior to joining the YLS staff in March 2013, she was a consultant on leadership giving to the United Nations High Commissioner for Refugees (UNHCR).
 From 1996 to 2011, she held a number of positions in the Development Office at Georgetown University Law Center, including Executive Director from 2003-2011.
 Her career in Development began at the Academy of Holy Names in Silver Spring, Maryland, where she was the Director of Development from 1985-1987.
 Mary also worked in Georgetown University’s Athletics Department from 1978-1983, serving as Head Women’s Basketball Coach from 1981 to 1983.
 She holds a B.S. in Kinesiological Sciences from the University of Maryland.

 Treasurer, US Executive Board